usememos/dotcom/content/docs/install/self-hosting.md

   - Default: true.
   - Purpose: Enables or disables the frontend.
 When disabled, Memos will not serve the frontend.
 You can deploy the frontend separately and set this flag to false.

+- **origins (--origins)**

+  - Value: String array representing the allowed origins.
+  - Default: Empty array.
+  - Purpose: Sets the allowed origins for CORS requests.
+If empty, all origins are allowed.

 ## Docker Compose

 To deploy Memos using `docker compose`, create a `docker-compose.yml` file with the following configuration: